 If required, click the Browse button next to the Site File field near the bottom of window, as shown in the figure above.
 Select your site file, and click the Open button.

-NOTE: Site files are only required if you have Superset ShapeArrays.
+NOTE: Site files are only required if you have Superset ShapeArrays or SAAV Extends in the project.
 Convergence can now be selected as an installation option directly from the Settings tab during a Reset conversion.
 Measurand recommends storing your site files in the project folder with the raw data files collected from the logger.
 You can find example site files that can be modified for your projects in the following folder: C:\Measurand Inc\Sample Data\Raw2Data\site_file_examples

 To read more about Site Files or how to make them, go to the Site Files section in the Raw2Data manual.